 The real key to making this and any other steamed pudding recipe as quickly and easily as possible is using a slow cooker and a lidded pudding basin.

-I have a plastic budding basin with a lid that I think I got in Lakeland.
+I have a plastic 2 pint pudding basin with a lid similar to these ones at Just Pudding Basins.
 Okay, it’s plastic, but I’ve been using it for years, I’m never going to buy another one and I am not using greaseproof, foil and string every time I make a pudding.
 It fits neatly inside my basic slow cooker and it is such a time-saver.

 If I had to use a stove top steamer, I wouldn’t make steamed puddings nearly as often as I do.
 A pudding steaming on the hob can’t be left alone while you leave the house, whereas I’m happy to leave the slow cooker on when I’m out – just make sure there’s plenty of water in it.
 Using a slow cooker also leaves the hob and oven free for whatever else you are cooking.
 And fiddling about wrapping a pudding basin with greaseproof, foil and string, is not something I have time for – especially since in the slow cooker the pudding sits in the water rather than above it, so you have to take extra care with wrapping to avoid a soggy pudding.